Mariano Jaimez Tarifa

 Code: Joint-VO-SF (GitHub)

-Visual Odometry (VO) consists in the process of estimating the pose of an agent (typically a camera) from visual inputs.
-Nowadays, fast and accurate visual odometry is gaining importance in robotics respect to traditional solutions like wheel odometry or inertial navigation based on IMUs.
-In our work, we introduce a novel VO method that takes consecutive range images (or scans) to estimate the linear and angular velocity of the sensor.
+Visual Odometry (VO) consists in estimating the pose of an agent (typically a camera) from visual inputs.
+Nowadays, fast and accurate visual odometry is gaining importance in robotics over traditional solutions like wheel odometry or inertial navigation based on IMUs.
+In our work, we introduce a novel VO method that takes consecutive range images (or scans) to estimate the linear and angular velocity of a range sensor.
 Our method only requires geometric data and, although it could theoretically work with any kind of range sensor, we have particularized its formulation to depth cameras (DIFODO) and 2D laser scanners (RF2O and SRF-Odometry).

 For depth cameras: It runs in real-time (30 Hz - 60 Hz) on a single CPU core.